yinuotxie/MLPapersReviewGPT/README.md

 ---

-### UI Pipeline
+### User Interface (UI)
-We provide a user interface (UI) that help to visualize and compare results from GPT models and our model.
+We provide a UI that helps to visualize and compare results from GPT models and our model.
 To start the UI, you need to create a .env file that contains OPEN_AI_KEY and HF_TOKEN (huggingface token).
 To run the app,

 ```bash
 python app.py